 The FREE plan is for teams having up to 15 members, so anything above that and you’ll need to go premium.
 The Premium plan is priced at $9.99/user/month (billed annually) or $11.99 (if billed monthly) which is slightly more expensive than its competitor (billed annually).

 There is a bit of an issue in that you cannot purchase the Premium for less than 5 accounts.
-This means that freelancers and small companies who have less then 5 members, need to purchase the 5-member plan if they want to go premium.
+This means that freelancers and small companies who have less than 5 members, need to purchase the 5-member plan if they want to go premium.

 Even when considering other options, one must make this important note.